cea-hpc/MaHyCo/README.md

 ctest -j 4
 ```

-in the directory where *MaHyCo* has been built.
+in the directory where *mahyco* has been built.

 # Coding standard